openmultiplayer/web/docs/scripting/functions/GetConsoleVarAsString.md

 :::warning

-Using this function with anything other than a string (integer, boolean or float) will cause your server to crash.
-Using it with a nonexistent console variable will also cause your server to crash.
+- Using this function with anything other than a string (integer, boolean or float) will cause your server to crash.
+(Fixed in open.mp)
+- Using it with a nonexistent console variable will also cause your server to crash.
+(Fixed in open.mp)

 :::